amcginlay/ops-manager-automation-cc/README.md

 The pipelines currently support [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service) and [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) with related products.

+## Fork this project

+I recommend forking this project so you can:

+* Make modifications to suit your own requirements
+* Protect your active pipelines from config changes made here

 ## Recycling GCP projects

 If you wish to re-use an existing GCP project for this exercise, it is often useful to clean up any existing resources beforehand.